GChristensen/enso-portable/readme.md

 * Use the `help' command to get the list of available commands.

-* The GIT repository contains only the Enso source code without a Python interpreter, it's more convenient to use the binary package above (which includes a trimmed down Python interpreter) to develop your own commands, so you need only the Notepad to do this.
+* The GIT repository contains only the Enso source code without a Python interpreter, it's more convenient to use the binary package above (which includes a portable Python interpreter) to develop your own commands, so you need only the Notepad to do this.

+* It's possible to put any custom Python code needed to initialize Enso into the file named '.ensorc' under your HOME folder (issue `enso userhome' command to find what is it).
+Use '--portable' option of run-enso.exe (for example, from a Windows Shortcut) to set Enso distribution directory as Enso home directory.

 * To add a new command you need to put a Python file with its source code into the `commands' folder under the Enso root directory (see the [docs](commands.md) on command authoring).

-* It's possible to put any custom python code needed to initialize Enso into the file named `.ensorc' under the Enso root folder.
+You also can place Python command code at '~/.ensocommands' file.

-* A color theme may be specified in config.py (e.g. COLOR_THEME="amethyst")
+* A color theme may be specified in config.py or .ensorc (e.g. COLOR_THEME="amethyst").

+* Any variables you declare in .ensorc file are added to the `config' module, so you can access them in your commands later (e.g. config.MY_VARIABLE).

+* Install necessary Python packages with the `enso install &lt;package name&gt;' command.

 #### Background

 The source code of the original community Enso application could be found here:
-[https://launchpad.net/enso/community-enso](https://launchpad.net/enso/community-enso) (also probably orphaned, you can download the full original source without installing bazaar by using [this](https://bazaar.launchpad.net/%7Ecommunityenso/enso/community-enso/tarball/145?start_revid=145) link).
+[https://launchpad.net/enso/community-enso](https://launchpad.net/enso/community-enso) (you can download the full original source without installing bazaar by using [this](https://bazaar.launchpad.net/%7Ecommunityenso/enso/community-enso/tarball/145?start_revid=145) link).

 #### Additional functionality not found in the original Enso